Sri Lankan rupee edges lower on importer dollar demand

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-COLOMBO May 9 The Sri Lankan rupee edged down on Monday due to mild importer dollar demand, dealers said, adding downward pressure on the local currency would likely ease due to expected inflows in the near future.
+COLOMBO May 9 The Sri Lankan rupee edged down in early trade on Monday due to mild importer dollar demand, while dealers said downward pressure on the local currency would likely ease due to expected inflows in the near future.

 A loan deal with the IMF and a likely $1.5-billion bond issue in the short term have helped build confidence in the currency, they added.

-"There was some import demand (for dollars)," a currency dealer said, asking not to be named.
+"There is nothing much happening today but we have seen some import demand (for dollars)," a currency dealer said, asking not to be named.

-Trading in the spot currency has been intermittent since Jan.
-27 and it was barely bid on Monday as well, but some movement in short-term dollar/rupee forwards indicated the rupee was trading weaker.
+Trading in spot has been intermittent since Jan.
+27 and on Monday the spot was barely bid, but some movement in short-term dollar/rupee forwards indicated the rupee was trading weaker.

-The spot next, which acts as a proxy for the spot currency, indicates the exchange rate for the day following the conventional spot settlement and was three days ahead for Monday's trade.
-(Reporting by Ranga Sirilal; Editing by Biju Dwarakanath)
+The spot next, which acts as a proxy for the spot currency, indicates the exchange rate for the day following the conventional spot settlement, meaning it is three days ahead.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan